UK to spend 2.5% of GDP on defence by 2030, says Sunak | Politics

 UK to spend 2.5% of GDP on defence by 2030, says Sunak

-Prime Minister Rishi Sunak said on Tuesday he would lift defence spending to 2.5% of GDP to reach 87 billion pounds ($108 billion) a year by 2030, saying Britain could not be complacent when the world was at its most dangerous since the Cold War.
-Standing alongside NATO leader Jens Stoltenberg, Sunak said defence would get an additional 75 billion pounds over six years to ramp up the production of munitions, making Britain the second-largest defence spender in NATO.
+Prime Minister Rishi Sunak said on Tuesday he would lift defence spending to 2.5% of GDP a year by 2030, saying the British arms industry must be on a "war footing" when the world is at its most dangerous since the Cold War.
+Standing alongside NATO leader Jens Stoltenberg, Sunak said Britain would spend an additional 75 billion pounds ($93 billion)over six years to increase the production of munitions and drones, making Britain the second-largest defence spender in NATO.

-Sunak has been under pressure from his governing Conservative Party to boost defence spending more quickly after he previously said he could do so only "as soon as economic conditions allow."
-The rise, from around 2.32% of gross domestic product, could also weaken potential leadership challengers who have championed defence, before an election this year which Sunak's Conservatives are expected to lose.
+Sunak has been under pressure from his governing Conservative Party to boost defence spending more quickly after previously saying he could do so only "as soon as economic conditions allow."
+The rise, from around 2.32% of gross domestic product, could also weaken potential leadership challengers who have championed defence, before an election this year which Sunak's party is expected to lose.

-"In a world that is the most dangerous it has been since the end of the Cold War, we cannot be complacent," he said.
-"As our adversaries align, we must do more to defend our country, our interests, and our values."
-"Today is a turning point for European security and a landmark moment in the defence of the United Kingdom.
-It is a generational investment in British security and British prosperity, which makes us safer at home and stronger abroad."
+The commitment would take defence spending for 2028/29 from approximately 73.8 billion pounds to 78.2 billion pounds, partly funded by a previously announced plan to cut the size of the civil service.
+The opposition Labour Party said earlier this month it would aim to hit the 2.5% target "as soon as resources allow".

+He made the announcement on one of his first international trips for months, where he met Stoltenberg and Polish Prime Minister Donald Tusk.
+He will meet German Chancellor Olaf Scholz on Wednesday.
+Britain has been one of the most vocal and active backers of Ukraine and the news followed Sunak's pledge to increase military support for Ukraine by 500 million pounds to take its total for this financial year to 3 billion pounds.
+He also said Britain's financial support would continue at least at its current level for the rest of the decade, or as long as needed.

-The announcement followed Sunak's pledge to increase Britain's military support for Ukraine by 500 million pounds to take its total for this financial year to 3 billion pounds - a move welcomed by Ukrainian President Volodymyr Zelenskiy.
-The Ukrainian leader has repeatedly called for more air defence systems to protect Ukraine from increasing Russian bombardment, and Germany has spearheaded calls for members of the NATO military alliance and beyond to step up on deliveries.
+That was welcomed by Ukrainian President Volodymyr Zelenskiy, including in a call with Sunak earlier on Tuesday.
+The Ukrainian leader has repeatedly called for more air defence systems to protect Ukraine from Russian bombardments, and Germany has spearheaded calls for members of the NATO military alliance and beyond to step up on deliveries.

 Asked whether Britain was backing Germany's proposal to find more air defence systems, Sunak reiterated what Britain had already delivered, and said the new package - including 60 boats, more than 1,600 strike and air defence missiles and nearly 4 million rounds of ammunition - would also help Ukraine.
 Britain has deployed the anti-air and anti-missile Sky Sabre system to Poland to help its defences.